clan-lol/clan-core/clanModules/syncthing/README.md

-Syncthing is a free, open-source file synchronization application designed to allow users to synchronize files between multiple devices over the internet or local networks securely and privately.

-It is an alternative to cloud-based file sharing services.
+A secure, file synchronization app for devices over networks, offering a private alternative to cloud services.
 ---
 ## Usage